 1988 Paula Abdul's debut album, Forever Your Girl, is released.
 An accomplished cheerleader and choreographer, she proves successful as a singer as well, as the album produces four #1 hits: "Straight Up," the title track, "Cold Hearted" and "Opposites Attract."

-1970 Rivers Cuomo (lead vocalist/lead guitarist for Weezer) is born in Manhattan, New York City.
+1970 Weezer frontman Rivers Cuomo is born in New York City.
 He is raised on an ashram (spiritual hermitage) in Pomfret, Connecticut.

 1967 Colin Hay, 14 years old, arrives in Australia with his family, who have left Scotland for better opportunity.
 He forms the band Men at Work, which becomes one of the most popular acts in the country.

 2018 Drummer D.J.
 Fontana, known for his work with Elvis Presley, dies at 87.

 2010 Country music singer Jimmy Dean dies while watching television at age 81 in Varina, Virginia.

 2000 Sinead O'Connor releases Faith and Courage, her first studio album in six years.